Bobby Shaw

 Prototype — Ozempic

-Video has no sound
+Videos have no sound

-The most extensive and well-thought out presentation we were able to see
+The most extensive and well-thought-out presentation we were able to see.

-the combination of data, resources, and design prototype made moving forward a solid choice.
+The combination of data, resources, and design prototype made moving forward a solid choice.

 Outcome&Impact

-MVP built by Nvidia
+Built by Nvidia

 Limitless capability means nothing without a person worth building it for.